Uruguayan Liga Metropolitana Amateur

 The Uruguayan Liga Metropolitana Amateur (also denominated Divisional D) is the fourth division in the Uruguayan football league system.
 Historically occupied by the Divisional Extra first, then the Primera "D", the idea to refloat a fourth league in Uruguay's league pyramid was brought up by 2020, then led to fruition in 2021 by the Uruguayan Football Association.

 History

-Innaugural Season
+Inaugural season

-The first edition of the league was drawn on the 29th of November, 2021 and it didn't involve any promotion nor relegation.
+The first edition of the league was drawn on 29 November 2021 and it didn't involve any promotion nor relegation.

 Only teams based no further than 40 kilometres away from Montevideo (those in the Montevideo metropolitan area, thus the league's name) were allowed to participate in the league after also paying an entry fee of US$5000 and guaranteeing compliance of dispositions such as proven representativity of a community or neighbourhood and possession of a field, rented or own.

 The teams that participated in the league's first season were: